39 Museums in Salvador: Discover the history and culture of Bahia

 Church and Museum of the Third Order of St Francis in Salvador BA

-• Construction: Founded in 1703, the building is known for its chiselled ashlar façade, a unique feature in Brazil that harks back to the Spanish Baroque.
+• Construction: Founded in 1703, the building is known for its carved ashlar façade, a unique feature in Brazil that is reminiscent of the Spanish Baroque.

-• Nave ceiling: The nave ceiling, with designs by Franco Velasco, was made in 1831, more than a hundred years after the church was founded.
+• Nave ceiling: The nave ceiling, designed by Franco Velasco, was made in 1831, more than a hundred years after the church was founded.

-• Meeting Hall: The hall is lined with 16th century Portuguese tiles, offering a significant example of Portuguese ceramics.
+• Congregation Hall: The hall is lined with 16th-century Portuguese tiles and is an important example of Portuguese ceramics.

 • Collection: The museum displays a collection of sacred art, including religious pieces that illustrate the historical and cultural importance of the Third Order of St Francis and its contribution to sacred art in Brazil.